nicolasbon38/SUMAC/README.md

 Depending on your setup, benches can take a while to run.
 Every operation is run a hundred times (including a setup phase of construction of a random group), with the positions of committers and target of each operation randomized.

 **Disclaimer**: This software is a prototype implementation.
-Do not use it in production environments.
+Do not use it in production environments

-For Usenix Reviewers, the last commit at submission time was fa0bc9770d00399b89519a413471b9ff2501bf2e.